 Please adhere to the following page limits.
 Reviewers have the right to stop reading anything that goes over these page limits.

 External Review Materials

 Materials Page limits

 External Review Narrative 3

 Candidate CV No page limits

 Representative samples of the candidate's publications and other relevant scholarly works.
-No page limits
+3-6 scholarly works

 The Process